Fatimahzaim99/RESTAPI/README.md

 # Complete Developer Network (CDN) - Freelancer Directory API

 CDN is a fictional company that provides a platform for listing freelancers based on their skills and hobbies.
-This project implements a RESTful API using ASP.NET Core Web API to manage user registrations, updates, and deletions.
+This project implements a RESTful API using ASP.NET Core Web API to manage freelancer registrations, updates, and deletions.

 ## Features